17liamnaddell/schoolwork/LTW/BOOKS/def_darwnsm.md

   1. The author displays evolutionists as tyranists.
   1. Example: 'the tyranny of evolution', 'evolution=neutral fact and opposition=ridiculous'
+1. Chapter four
+  1. says that scientists think that all people that appose evolution are idiots
+  1. genuine intelectual challenges to Darwinism
+  1. scientists do not understand the difference between common design and naturalistic evolution 1.
 ###NOTABLE
 The NABT defintion of evolution does NOT say that evolution excludes religion.
 It says that you cannot teach religion of any kind as